In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 To learn more about adding audios to WordPress, see this tutorial:

-Let’s add An RSS widget to display news items on your sidebar.
+Let’s now add An RSS widget to the sidebar.

 Enter the following information into the widget settings: